rickbsgu/rickb-recipes/recipes/french/3-pepper-quiche.md

 Real men do _make_ quiche, however.
 And then we eat them, anyway.
 Preferably with a cup of hot, black coffee and a rasher of bacon.

 Watch your oven temps - the ones listed are for a _convection_ oven.
-A conventional oven may require higher temperature (like 350F) and longer bake times.
+A conventional oven may require higher temperature setting (like 350F) and longer bake times.

 ### Utensils